 INCOME EARNED ABROAD

-You may qualify for the foreign earned income exclusion of up to $92,900 for 2011 (for 2012 up to $95,100) in income earned while working abroad.
+You may qualify for a foreign earned income exclusion for a limited amount against income earned while working abroad each year.
 However, you must file a tax return to claim the exclusion.
 In general, foreign earned income is income received from services you perform outside of the United States.
 When we use the term United States, that includes, Puerto Rico, Northern Marina Islands, Republic of the Marshall Islands, Federated States of Micronesia, Guam and American Soma.
 While not all of these governments are part of the United States, they have special tax status.
 Excluded from gross earned income is your allowance housing costs that are over a certain base amount.

 Generally, you will qualify for these benefits if your tax home (defined below) is in a foreign country, or countries, throughout your period of Bona-fide foreign residence or physical presence and you are one of the following:

 - A U.S. citizen who is a bona-fide resident of a foreign country or countries for an uninterrupted period that includes a complete tax year, or

 - A U.S. resident alien who is a citizen or national of a country with which the United States has an income tax treaty in effect and who is a bona-fide resident of a foreign country or countries for an uninterrupted period that includes an entire tax year, or